 One Year A Level

 The department also has a highly successful one-year intensive A level, which most students take from scratch, with no previous knowledge of the ancient world or its literature.
 The department allows additional tutorials to ensure the course is completed in time.
 You will need to have some interest in literature and a willingness to work hard, but with this, a high level of success is more than possible.
 Students regularly achieve top grades on this course.

 Classical Civilisation is taught by two expert teachers with years of successful A level teaching behind them.

 Lucy has worked as Head of Latin and a Classics teacher in various boys’ schools and particularly enjoyed helping out with Drama activities and Cookery clubs.
 She undertook a degree in Classics at Birmingham University and then completed a PGCE and Masters in Education at the University of Cambridge, focusing on Underachievement in Able Boys.
 She has marked the A level Latin exams for three years and is enjoying the opportunity to focus mainly on Classical Civilisation and teach two of her favourite books, ‘The Odyssey’ and ‘The Aeneid’.
-In her free time she runs a small business make crochet gifts for babies and enjoys baking and anything creative.
+In her free time she runs a small business making crochet gifts for babies and enjoys baking and anything creative.

 Classical Civilisation Students